LippyyDev/LippyyDev/README.md

 # 💫 About Me:
-I’m Muhammad Alif Qadri, an Electrical Engineering student at Universitas Negeri Makassar ⚡ I'm passionate about designing, editing, and developing web & mobile apps 🖌️💻 I have a keen interest in JavaScript, PHP, and Kotlin 🌐📱
+I’m Muhammad Alif Qadri, an Electrical Engineering student at Universitas Negeri Makassar I'm passionate about designing, editing, and developing web & mobile apps I have a keen interest in JavaScript, PHP, Python

 🌱 I’m currently learning Kotlin for Android mobile app development, while also sharpening my skills in JavaScript and PHP to become a more well-rounded full-stack developer.
 I’m also exploring C# for campus project needs 👨‍💻🎓